-What duties does the Maid of Honour do?
+What does a Maid of Honor need to do?

-- Put together a DIY Emergency Kit in case things go wrong on the day (like double sided tape for dresses, and appropriate colored thread for wardrobe malfunctions).
+- Put together a DIY Emergency Kit in case things go wrong on the day.
+This includes handy items such as double-sided tape for dresses and appropriate coloured thread for wardrobe malfunctions.

-- Helps her look perfect: You may need to help put on her veil, flaring out her train so it’s perfectly flared for the pictures, bustling her skirt before the reception
+- Helps the bride look perfect.
+Help put on her veil and flare out her train so it’s perfectly flared for the pictures.
+Bustle her skirt out before the reception

 - Make sure the bride eats and drinks water throughout the day!
 Keep some snacks that are easy to eat without making a mess on hand (ex. almonds, cheese cubes, grapes).

 - Help the bride get in and out of the car and keep her skirt off the ground where possible

 What does Maid of Honor do during ceremony